Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

-\begin{observation} Every corner $c$ of $B$ is incident either to a sink, an edge, or another box. \end{observation} \begin{proof} If not, we could remove $c$ and $B$ while keeping the sides of $B$ not incident to $c$ as edges, if necessary; see Figure~\ref{fig:tree_operations}(a).
-The resulting structure would be a trace with smaller cost, contradicting the choice of $Q$. \qedopt \end{proof}
+\begin{lemma} Let $B$ be a maximal box and let $c$ a corner of $B$ that is not the root $(0,0)$.
+Then $c$ is incident either to a sink, an edge, or another box. \end{lemma} \begin{proof} Suppose there exists a corner~$c$ for which this is not the case.
+Note that such a~$c$ cannot be the lower left corner of~$B$, as there has to be an $x$- and $y$-monotone path to the root.
+Hence, we could remove $c$ and $B$ while keeping the sides of~$B$ not incident to~$c$ as edges, if necessary; see \figurename~\ref{fig:tree_operations}(a).
+In the resulting structure, every element still has an $x$- and $y$-monotone path to the root: If $c$ is the lower right or upper left corner, any path initially passing through $c$ could be rerouted to pass through the corner opposite of~$c$ in~$B$.
+If $c$ is the upper right corner of~$B$, no path is passing through~$c$.
+Hence, the resulting structure would be a covering trace with smaller cost, contradicting the choice of~$R$. \qedopt \end{proof}

-\begin{observation} Suppose $B$ shares a horizontal side with another box $B'$.
+\begin{lemma} Suppose $B$ shares a horizontal side with another box $B'$.
 Let $c$ be the right endpoint of the common side.
-Then $c$ is incident either to a sink, an edge, or another box. \end{observation} \begin{proof} Suppose this is not the case.
-Then we could remove $B$ and $B'$ from $Q$ while keeping the sides not incident to $c$ as edges, if necessary; see Figure~\ref{fig:tree_operations}(b).
-This results in a valid trace that has no higher cost but less boxes than $Q$, contradicting the choice of $Q$. \qedopt \end{proof}
+Then $c$ is incident either to a sink, an edge, or another box. \end{lemma} \begin{proof} Suppose this is not the case.
+Then we could remove $B$ and $B'$ from $R$ while keeping the sides not incident to $c$ as edges, if necessary; see \figurename~\ref{fig:tree_operations}(b).
+This results in a valid trace that has no higher cost but less boxes than $R$, contradicting the choice of~$R$. \qedopt \end{proof}

-\begin{observation} Let $c$ be the lower right corner of $B$.
-Then $c$ has no incident vertical edge. \end{observation} \begin{proof} Such an edge would be redundant, since $c$ already has an $x$- and $y$-monotone path to the root that goes through the lower left corner of $B$. \qedopt \end{proof}
+\begin{lemma} Let $c$ be the lower right corner of~$B$.
+Then $c$ has no incident vertical edge. \end{lemma} \begin{proof} Such an edge would be redundant, since $c$ already has an $x$- and $y$-monotone path to the root that goes through the lower left corner of~$B$. \qedopt \end{proof}

-Now we derive a contradiction from the choice of $Q$ and the maximal box $B$.
-Note that since $\beta$ is even, all sinks in $S$ have even $x$- and $y$-coordinates.
+\begin{proof}[Proof of Lemma~\ref{lem:eliminate_chain_phase}] Using the Lemmata~\ref{lem:no_dangling_corner}, \ref{lem:no_double_box}, and \ref{lem:no_vertical_edge}, we derive a contradiction from the choice of~$R$ and the maximal box~$B$.
+Note that since $\beta$ is even, all sinks in~$S$ have even $x$- and $y$-coordinates.
 We distinguish two cases.